 The Professional Scrum Master course

 The PSM course is an in-depth philosophical Scrum course mainly targeted for the Scrum Master or servant leaders or managers in an organization.
-So you are expected to be doing Scrum already in your team or your organization before attending the Professional Scrum Master course.
+So you are expected to be doing Scrum already in your team or your organization before attending the Professional Scrum Master course of BVOP.
 If you are expecting a practical Scrum course, there is actually a very good practical Scrum course from Scrum.org that are already available in the market named Professional Scrum Developer (PSD) course.
 Until today, the Professional Scrum Developer course from Scrum.org is available for Java, .NET, Ruby, Python and C/C++.

 What is the Professional Scrum Developer Course

 The Professional Scrum Developer course is an answer to an article that Martin Fowler wrote back in 2009 about Flaccid Scrum.
 Unlike other Scrum courses, the Professional Scrum Developer course emphasizes the importance of strong technical practices which will lead to a more successful Scrum implementation and most importantly better software.
 The course will give you a snapshot about Scrum and expose you that Scrum is more than just standing up every day for 15 minutes and a bunch of sticky notes on the wall.
 The Professional Scrum Developer course is part of our effort to reduce Scrum flaccidity in the Scrum community.